Northwestern Wildcats women's basketball: Decline (1999–2008)

 June Olkowski took over, coaching Northwestern for five seasons, but she was fired after finishing 10th or worse each time, never winning more than three conference games.
 Beth Combs was hired to coach the Wildcats in 2004, but she was fired after four seasons, highlighted with winning only 7 conference games in 4 years and never finishing higher than 10th place.

-Joe McKeown era (2008–present)
+Joe McKeown era (2008–2026)

 Joe McKeown was hired for the 2008 season.
 After a 10th-place finish in his first season, they finished tied for 8th in the conference (good enough to qualify for the WNIT) the following season, their highest finish since the 1998 season.
 After appearing in the WNIT twice in the following four seasons, the Wildcats returned to the NCAA Women's Division I Basketball Tournament in 2015, their first appearance since 1997, in a season where they had their highest finish in the conference (1994) since 1996.
+McKeown retired following the 2025–26 season, after 40 years as a head coach.

+Carla Berube era (2026–present)

+On March 25, 2026, Carla Berube was named the seventh head coach in program history.